End-to-End Game-Focused Learning of Adversary Behavior in Security Games: Theorem 4

 \begin{proof} By continuity, there exists an open ball around $x$ on which $\nabla^2 f(x, \theta)$ is negative definite; let $\mathcal{I}$ be this ball.
 Restricted to $\mathcal{X} \cap \mathcal{I}$, the optimization problem is convex, and satisfies Slater's condition by our assumption on $\mathcal{X}$ combined with Lemma \ref{lemma:intersection}.
 Therefore, the KKT conditions are a necessary and sufficient description of $x_{\mathcal{I}}^*(\theta)$.
-Since the KKT conditions depend only on second-order information, $x_{\mathcal{I}}^*(\theta)$ is differentiable whenever the quadratic approximation is differentiable.
-Note that in the quadratic approximation, we can drop the requirement that $x \in \mathcal{I}$ since the minmizer over $x \in \mathcal{X}$ already lies in $\mathcal{I}$ by continuity.
-Using Theorem 1 of Amos and Kolter (2017), the quadratic approximation is differentiable except at a measure zero set, proving the theorem. \end{proof}
+We now use this fact to give an explicit expression for the gradients of $x^*_{\mathcal{I}}(\theta)$.
+Since the equality constraints given by the function $\bm{h}$ are affine, we represent them as a matrix $A$, where $\bm{h(x)} = A \bm{x}$.
+The KKT conditions imply that $(\bm{x}, \bm{\mu}, \bm{\nu})$ is an optimum if and only if the following equations hold:

+Differentiating through this linear system using the implicit function theorem, as in Amos and Kolter (2017) and Donti et al.\ (2017), results in the following expression for the gradients of the optimal solution with respect to $\theta$: